alxarch/ycat/README.md

 [Jsonnet](https://jsonnet.org/) is a templating language from google that's really versatile in handling configuration files.
 Visit their site for more information.

-Each value is bound to a local variable named `_` inside the snippet by default.
+Each value is bound to a local variable named `x` inside the snippet by default.
 Use `--bind` to change the name.

 To use `Jsonnet` code from a file in the snippet use `-m <var>=<file>` and the exported value will be available as a local variable in the snippet.